lemlac/mulem/docs/reference.md

 #### Mutability (`mu`)

 Mutable variables are marked with the keyword `mu`, the main star of the language.
-Just as Go has its `go` keyword, Mulang has `mu`.
-This was chosen since mutability is a common practice in programming much like functions are—which is why functions also get their own two letter keyword `fn`. *(See [Function Declarations](#Function-Declarations).)* The brevity of it is its strength.
-It beats other keywords such `mut` *(mutt? like a mixed dog breed? meaning too ambiguous),* `val` *(too common of a variable name),* `var` *(doesn't imply mutability).* The general rule of thumb in Mulang is that *patterns scale with complexity*—simple things like declaring a variable or function use short patterns, more complex things use bigger patterns.
-That's why the two letter keyword `mu` is perfect for this.

-This is grounded in the language's own internal consistency.
-If `fn` for functions is acceptable at two characters, `mu` for mutability follows the same pattern naturally.
-The pairing is actually elegant:

-- `fn` — the thing that does something
-- `mu` — the thing that changes

-You might think the choice of `mu` as a keyword—which is the same name as the language itself—will be a potential source of confusion.
-However, Go doesn't have this problem with its `go` keyword.
-When searching or discussing about *Mu*, it's sometimes preferable to write it as *Mulang* for clarity, just as other languages can have "lang" at the end of their names such as *Go* -> *Golang* or *D* -> *Dlang*.

 Declare a mutable variable with `mu type`.
 Setting it will change the value instead of shadowing it.
 The type of value when mutating it must match its original type.

 ```
 mut: mu int = 0